LITERACY AND Oracy

 It is essential that we provide high quality literacy interventions for struggling learners, by carrying out reading age tests and other assessments to match learners to appropriate support.
 All KS3 learners are assessed using NGRT reading age assessments.
 From this, all teachers are fully informed of the learners’ reading ages and so can stretch, challenge and scaffold literacy appropriately during learning sessions.

 The SEND department use assessment and multiple interventions to support learners identified to be struggling with literacy.
 The York Assessment of Reading for Comprehension assessments (YARC) is used to identify and measure the processing difficulties that impact on reading.
 YARC measures single word reading skills, but in addition, reading fluency, reading accuracy and reading comprehension.
-Where difficulties with reading processing are identified, learners are then placed on intervention where appropriate and assistive technology is employed.
+Where difficulties with reading processing are identified, learners are then placed on intervention where appropriate and assistive technology is employed, for example: Electronic reader (this has options to read whole text or highlighted information/words), Colour tint (this can be placed on the iPad and has a wide range of hues or tints), Dictate mode on Word (this has an exceptionally accurate dictation feature).
 Interventions for learners where phonic skills are not yet established (profound reading difficulties) are put on either Toe by Toe, WASP or HORNET interventions.
 These are all evidenced based interventions that are delivered at a high frequency (4 to 5 times each week for 10 mins).
 Learners with moderate reading difficulties are supported by the use of the IDL literacy intervention programme and/or reading comprehension activities to support literacy development.

 Developing our physical and virtual Library